01 of 07

 Although this leg was the longest distance that we covered in a day on the whole trip, it was quite easy going as we stayed on NH17 for most of it.
 However, after Chiplun, the highway begins its ascent and descent through the ghats (mountains), with many twists and turns.
 It was quite alarming to see an overturned truck on one of the bends.

-We arrived back in Mumbai the following day, after riding for another 120 kilometers on the NH17.
+We arrived back in Mumbai the following day, after riding for another 120 kilometers (75 miles) on the NH17.
 Upon taking my helmet off, I discovered my face covered in dirt from trucks on the road.
 Aaah, welcome home!
 We were jubilant that we made it without incident.

 The lovely owners of Kittu's Farm were kind enough to accommodate us on short notice.
 Their peaceful farm, located next to a sizable dam, grows mangoes, chikoo, and coconuts.
 It has a large family room with space for up to 20 guests, plus a couple of smaller rooms.
 This makes it a fantastic family getaway.

 The polite and efficient staff cooked delicious vegetarian and non-vegetarian food for us, made to order.
 Notably, the towels were soft and fluffy, the beds were comfortable, and the bathroom had quality fittings (with a rain shower!).
-The rate is normally 1,800 rupees per person for a 24 hour say, including all meals.
+The rate was normally 1,800 rupees per person for a 24 hour say, including all meals.
 However, since we were only there for dinner and breakfast, the owners generously gave us a discount.